 Further, majority of the deals in this domain were inked for clinical trials (35%) followed by those for pharmaceutical supply chain optimisation (24%).

-Published Scientific Literature: Indicative of the Ongoing pace of Research in this Field
+Published Scientific Literature: Indicative of the Ongoing pace of Research related to Blockchain in Healthcare

 Future Evolution of Blockchain in Drug Discovery and Clinical Trials Market